JeroenVdb/calmcard/README.md

 **not-so-wild wildcard string matching**

-Calmcard provides a simple string pattern matching with `*` as the only special character which is a placeholder for any sequence of characters, unless it is escaped.
+Calmcard provides a simple string pattern matching with `*` and `?`.

+`*` is a placeholder for any sequence of characters, unless it is escaped.

+`?` is a placeholder for a single character.

 Calmcard was made to have a `glob` like tool for arbitrary strings where slashes have no special meaning.
 It also does explicitly not use regular expressions because of speed, proper escaping and because writing regular expression strings